 If you’re looking for an alternative tattoo style that is both traditional and ornate, look no further than Old English script writing.
 This writing style was initially inspired by traditional tattoos, with its distinctive hand-lettering style.
-Old English tattoo fonts feature upper and lowercase letters, Old-English numbers, and bonus borders.
+Old English tattoo font styles feature upper and lowercase letters, Old English numbers, and bonus borders.
 You can choose how to draw tattoo script based on any size and style, including varying line thicknesses.
-Old-English tattoo fonts are ideal for tattoos of names and personal messages.
+Old-English tattoo font styles are ideal for tattoos of names and personal messages.

 Modern Monoline Script